VDB Comparison

 To prepare the query to retrieve relevant information from the knowledge base, you create a knowledgebase_query that considers both relevance and recency, and formats the results for presentation.

 First, let's do a simple retrieval based only on text similarity.
-We set the recency weight to 0, so the document creation dates do not have any effect on our results.
+We set the recency and usefulness weights to 0, so the document creation dates and usefulness scores have no effect on our results.

 Here are our results: